godotengine/godot-docs/classes/class_rigidbody.rst

 | *Getter* | get_linear_velocity()      |
 +----------+----------------------------+

-RigidBody's linear velocity.
+The body's linear velocity.
 Can be used sporadically, but **DON'T SET THIS IN EVERY FRAME**, because physics may run in another thread and runs at a different granularity.
 Use :ref:`_integrate_forces<class_RigidBody__integrate_forces>` as your process loop for precise control of the body state.

 .. _class_RigidBody_mass: